-What to expect while visiting a prison, dress codes, and basic best practices to make the experience safe and beneficial for you and those you’ll meet.
+What to expect while visiting a prison, including dress codes and basic best practices to make the experience safe and beneficial for you and those you’ll meet.

 Are you excited about prison ministry, but feel a little skittish about going inside a prison?
 That's totally understandable.
 To help you prepare, we've put together a list of general safety guidelines for in-prison volunteers.